the-sink/Cobalt/README.md

 ## Intents

+Intents can be added/removed near the top of ``index.js`` when the Discord client is created.
 For info about intents check out the [official Discord.js guide page](https://discordjs.guide/popular-topics/intents.html) and the [official Discord docs page](https://discord.com/developers/docs/topics/gateway#gateway-intents).
 Certain intents may require extra steps.

 ## Starting the bot